 The Scrum team checks the artifacts it creates and their progress toward the main goal.
 Verification is performed throughout the Sprint.
 If a Scrum team member has any concerns and encounters any obstacles, those concerns are shared with other team members.
 Sharing occurs during the Daily Scrum meeting, the Retrospective meeting, or during the Sprint Review meeting.
 BVOP states that sharing problems can happen at any other time without waiting for specific events if this does not interfere with the team in any way.

 The official term for these meetings is "events".

 The Scrum Team consists of all product developers, Scrum Master, and Product Owner.

 When obstacles arise as a result of inspections, the Scrum team adjusts how they work to remove them.
-These can be situations where the Scrum process is compromised or, on the other hand, can be improved in some aspects.
+These can be situations where the Scrum process is compromised or can be improved in some aspects.

 Another problem may be, for example, that the team is not progressing as expected, or the work of the team is not increasing the business value of the product, etc.

 Scrum requires the removal of these obstacles as soon as possible, but it is up to the team to determine exactly how to do it.
 Developers, Scrum Master, and Product Owner work together to solve their problems.

 Outsiders such as clients or senior management should not make decisions instead of the team.

 However, in real life, this may not always be the case.
 Some individuals outside the Scrum Team may wish to manage their jobs, tasks, and even people.